jquery/jquery-color/README.md

 Mobile:
 * Chrome on Android: (Current - 1) and Current
 * Safari on iOS: (Current - 2), (Current - 1) and Current

+Information on browser support of jQuery Color 2.x can be found in the [Browser Support section](https://github.com/jquery/jquery-color/blob/2.x-stable/README.md#browser-support) in its README.

 ## Using jQuery Color in Production
 We release jQuery Color by itself, or in a bundle.
 The extended names can be included as a jQuery Color plugin, or you can download the version of jQuery Color that includes the names.
 Choose your build from the following list: